-Allyfish aims to produce a hypoallergenic fish that is tolerable for food allergy sufferers, through a multidisciplinary approach, from production to the final consumer.
-"The intention of this project is to make this important source of protein accessible, which causes allergic reactions in 2% to 5% of the adult world population, with a special focus on children and young people", said the researcher Pedro Rodrigues, speaking to Lusa.
+Allyfish aims to produce a hypoallergenic fish that is tolerable to food allergy sufferers, through a multidisciplinary approach, from production to the final consumer.
+"The intention of this project is to make this important source of protein accessible, which causes allergic reactions in 2% to 5% of the adult population worldwide, with a special focus on children and young people", said researcher Pedro Rodrigues, speaking to Lusa.

 It is known that 95% of allergies to fish are due to the presence of a certain protein - b-parvalbumin - which is present in the muscle of these animals.
-To decrease the existence of this protein, the researchers introduced specific molecules, such as EDTA, in the diet of aquaculture fish (goldfish and sea bass) and also seek to change the three-dimensional shape of the protein, removing calcium and making it practically non-allergenic.
-"We put in the fish feed, molecules that will steal calcium in half and not having it, the molecule cannot incorporate it and takes a form that is less allergenic", explained Pedro Rodrigues.
+To decrease the existence of this protein, researchers introduced specific molecules, such as EDTA, into the diet of aquaculture fish (goldfish and sea bass) and also seek to change the three-dimensional shape of the protein, removing calcium and making it practically non-allergenic.
+"We put molecules in the fish feed that will extract calcium from the environment.
+Without it, the molecule cannot be formed and takes a form that is less allergenic", explained Pedro Rodrigues.

-Tests carried out on patients allergic to fish showed satisfactory results since they showed a 50% reduction in allergic reactions and in the other 30% (of patients) there was a reduction in the degree of allergenicity.
-The tasting tests carried out in partnership with the Portuguese Institute of the Sea and the Atmosphere (IPMA) demonstrated that there was no change neither in quality nor in flavor, and that the amount of calcium present in the fish muscle is within the limits established for consumption. human.
+Tests carried out on patients allergic to fish showed satisfactory results since they showed a 50% reduction in allergic reactions and in the other 30% (of patients) displayed a reduction in the degree of allergenicity.
+The tasting tests carried out in partnership with the Portuguese Institute of the Sea and the Atmosphere (IPMA) demonstrated that there was no change either in quality or flavor, and that the amount of calcium present in the fish muscle is within the limits established for human consumption.